ros2/ros2_documentation/source/Tutorials/Building-ROS2-Package-with-Tensorflow-mediapipe.rst

    :local:

-Implementing Tensorflow mediapipe and using Hands, for tracking multiple hands.
+Implementing Tensorflow mediapipe (https://github.com/google/mediapipe) and using Hands (https://google.github.io/mediapipe/solutions/hands), for tracking multiple hands.
-Node publishs custom Hand.msg with x,y,z coordinates of the hands.
+Node publishs custom Hand.msg with x,y,z coordinates of 21 3D hand-knuckle coordinates per hand.
 Also a image stream with the camera-image overlayed with the tracked hands on topic /hand_image.

 For rviz2 we write a urdf package with floating sphere links to display the hand and using the mediapipe node to control it.